zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 # 🤖 Arduino ESP32-S3 + Edge Impulse: Find the Right Tensor Arena Size
+---
 # 🚀 A Starting Point for Embedded AI on ESP32-S3
+## A beginner-friendly guide to image classification with Edge Impulse and TensorFlow Lite Micro

 This guide is a practical starting point for anyone who wants to begin building embedded AI applications on an ESP32-S3, including complete beginners.